 Nodes are the building blocks of GLAMpipe.
 The idea of a node is that each node makes one, relatively simple thing with the data or file.
 By chaining nodes one can make different transformations to the data.

-Nodes do not overwrite original data.
+Nodes do not overwrite original, imported data.
 For example, if you use a "split" node for the "author" field, you get a new field called "author_splitted".
-This makes experimenting easy, since you can not destroy the original data
+This makes experimenting easy, since you can not destroy the original data.

 A user can create a project that contains everything that is used in the project.